d9pouces/PolyArchiv/README.md

 PolyArchiv
 ==========

-Backup data from multiple sources (organized in collect points) and backup them to one or more points.
+Backup data from multiple 'sources' (organized in 'collect points') and copy them to one or more 'backup points'.
 The complete doc is available here: http://polyarchiv.readthedocs.io/en/latest/

        collect point 1: /var/backups/local1             /----------------------\